crpietschmann/portfolio/_imports/_posts/2008-08-04-write-code2c-win-free-msdn-subscription!.markdown

 <!-- more -->

-Have you got a cool piece of code you wrote, but don&#39;t know what to do with?<br />
+Have you got a cool piece of code you wrote, but don&#39;t know what to do with?

-Have you got a cool idea, but need the motivation to work on it?<br />
+Have you got a cool idea, but need the motivation to work on it?

 Would you like an MSDN Subscription, but don&#39;t have the money to pay for it?